 Duration: 1+ hours

-Zone 2 is the exercise intensity just after the aerobic threshold.
+Zone 2 is often called the aerobic zone.
+It’s the exercise intensity just beyond the aerobic threshold.
 Exercising in this zone still feels easy.
 So easy that you may feel you’re not training hard enough – the athlete should be able to breath through the nose the whole time.

 But that’s the beauty of it – by spending extended amount of time just over aerobic threshold the body gradually becomes more endure and is able to go faster at low intensity.

-Even elite athletes racing in Ironman triathlon spent at least 8 hours completing the course and most of the time is spent in high Zone 2.
+Even elite athletes racing in Ironman triathlon spent at least 8 hours completing the course and most of the time is spent at high Zone 2 heart rate.
 And these guys are able to run a 2:40 marathon at this intensity.

 Zone 2 training benefits